 VPN Virtual Server

 All of the other VPN parameters, profiles, and policy bindings for the Unified Gateway configuration are managed on this virtual server, including the main authentication configuration.
 This entity is managed under the Configuration tab at NetScaler Gateway > Virtual Servers.
 The relevant VPN virtual server’s name will include the name given to the Content Switching virtual server during initial Unified Gateway configuration.

-The VPN virtual servers created for a Unified Gateway deployment are non-addressable and assigned the 0.0.0.0 IP address.
+Note The VPN virtual servers created for a Unified Gateway deployment are non-addressable and assigned the 0.0.0.0 IP address.